 Getting verified on Pinterest not only drives more targeted traffic to your blog but also increases your Brand Popularity as people got to know about your blog and brand.
 It also adds authenticity to your Pinterest profile.

 So, let’s get started with the guide to verify your site on Pinterest without any further delay.

 What is Pinterest Verification?

-Verification actually helps to let users know about your authenticity, trustworthiness and reliability of your website.
+Verification actually helps to let users know about the authenticity, trustworthiness, and reliability of your website.

 Why It Is Important To Claim Your Website On Pinterest?

 The question arises, Is it important to verify your account on Pinterest?
 Is it necessary to claim the website on Pinterest?

 The answer is Yes.